 This morning, meet your Travel Director for a journey through lush landscapes to the historic market town of Windsor.
-We continue east to the stately Georgian town of Bath, whose beautiful Pulteney Bridge and 15th-century Gothic Abbey provide a picturesque backdrop for the Roman Baths from which the city takes its name.
-See the steamy thermal pool of the 'Great Bath' before travelling to easy-going Bristol, where we'll enjoy an orientation of the city including views of the Clifton Suspension Bridge and Brunel's SS Great Britain, the world's first ocean-going luxury liner.
+Journeying west, we arrive in the stately Georgian town of Bath, whose beautiful Pulteney Bridge and 15th-century Gothic Abbey provide a picturesque backdrop for the Roman Baths from which the city takes its name.
+See the steamy thermal pool of the 'Great Bath' before travelling to easy going Bristol, where we'll enjoy an orientation of the city including views of the Clifton Suspension Bridge and Brunel's SS Great Britain, the world's first ocean-going luxury liner.

 Continue your journey to lovely St. Ives, a popular retreat for artists, surfers and sun-worshippers.
 On the way, enjoy views of St. Michael’s Mount with its 17th-century castle, perched dramatically atop the tidal island near the seaside town of Penzance.
 Stop at Tintagel Castle, the legendary birthplace of King Arthur, and admire its rugged clifftop vantage point overlooking the wild Atlantic.
-Your final destination today is the sophisticated Devon centre of Exeter, whose medieval centre is yours to explore on your own this evening.
+Your final destination today is the sophisticated capital of Devon - Exeter.
+Its stunning medieval centre is yours to explore on your own this evening.

 This morning, visit the Exeter Cathedral with its 15th-century astronomical clock and misericords, said to be the earliest complete set in the United Kingdom.
 Continue to the Somerset village of Dunster, where you’ll have some free time for lunch and an opportunity to view its castle on your own.
 Visit Lynmouth next, the walking capital of Exmoor, then drive through the brooding landscape of Dartmoor National Park, stopping at a traditional pub for a memorable Farewell Dinner with your travel companions.
 Return to Exeter, where you’ll spend the night.

-Visit the ancient monoliths at Stonehenge, which rise up imposingly on Salisbury Plain this morning, imagining a time when pagans and druids would gather in their mysterious midst.
+This morning, visit the ancient monoliths at Stonehenge, which rise imposingly on Salisbury Plain, imagining a time when pagans and druids would gather in their mysterious midst.
 We'll visit the town of Salisbury, home to Britain's tallest spire, before returning to London.

-Say a fond farewell to your travelling companions at the end of a wonderful holiday, as you prepare to return home with treasured memories.
+Say a fond farewell to your travelling companions at the end of a wonderful vacation, as you prepare to return home with treasured memories.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-The centre of the British aeronautics industry since WWII, Bristol was also a great seafaring port and England's second city until not long ago.
+The center of the British aeronautics industry since WWII, Bristol was also a great seafaring port and England's second city until not long ago.
 There's a wealth of history to be discovered and John Cabot, Brunel, the Plimsoll Line, John and Charles Wesley, Wills Tobacco, Archibald Leach (who's he?), Banksy, and Robinson Crusoe are all names that have unique links with Bristol.
-Find out how they all fit together on a rip-roaring tour of the town with Bristol's number-one local specialist.
+Find out how they all fit together on a rip-roaring tour of the town with Bristol's number-one Local Specialist.

 Adult Price: £15

-Relax on a boat trip round the harbour of one of England’s most famous seaports.
-As your skipper commentates, you’ll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America and ships sailed for Australia, New Zealand and Newfoundland and enjoy panoramic vistas of Plymouth Hoe.
-We’ll also enter the Royal Navy Dockyard, where you’ll see some of the modern vessels of the Royal Navy.
+Relax on a boat trip around the harbor of one of England’s most famous seaports.
+As the commentary unfolds, we'll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America.
+We'll enjoy panoramic vistas of Plymouth Hoe before entering the Royal Navy Dockyard, where we’ll see modern vessels of the Royal Navy.